JanisGeise/sparseSpatialSampling/README.md

 The $S^3$ package currently provides the following shapes representing numerical domains or geometries:
 1. `CubeGeometry`: rectangles (2D) or cubes (3D)
 2. `SphereGeometry`: circles (2D) or spheres (3D)
+3. `CylinderGeometry3D`: cylinders (3D)
-3. `GeometryCoordinates2D`: arbitrary 2D geometries, the coordinates must be provided as an enclosed area
+4. `GeometryCoordinates2D`: arbitrary 2D geometries, the coordinates must be provided as an enclosed area
-4. `GeometrySTL3D`: arbitrary 3D geometries, an STL file with a manifold and closed surface must be provided
+5. `GeometrySTL3D`: arbitrary 3D geometries, an STL file with a manifold and closed surface must be provided

 These geometry classes are located in `s_cube.geometry`.